-Customers should also ensure the data is encrypted at the origin to ensure it remains encrypted at rest while cached in CloudFront.
-If utilizing S3 as an origin, customers can make use of S3 server-side encryption features.
-If customers distribute from a custom origin, they need to ensure the data is encrypted at the origin.
+Customers should also ensure the data is encrypted at the origin to remain encrypted at rest while cached in CloudFront.
+If using S3 as an origin, customers can use S3 server-side encryption features.
+Customers who distribute from a custom origin need to ensure the data is encrypted at the origin.

 Using ECS with workloads that process PHI requires no additional configuration.
 ECS acts as an orchestration service that coordinates the launch of containers (images for which are stored in S3) on EC2, and it does not operate with or upon data within the workload being orchestrated.
 Consistent with HIPAA regulations and the AWS Business Associate Addendum, PHI should be encrypted in transit and at rest when accessed by containers launched with ECS.
-Various mechanisms for encrypting at rest are available with each AWS storage option (for example, S3, EBS, and KMS).
-Ensuring complete encryption of PHI sent between containers may also lead a customer to deploy an overlay network (such as VNS3, Weave Net or similar), in order to provide a redundant layer of encryption.
-Nevertheless, complete logging should also be enabled (e.g. through CloudTrail), and all container instance logs should be directed to CloudWatch, making it a perfect service for AWS HIPPA Compliance program.
+Each AWS storage option has various mechanisms for encrypting at rest (for example, S3, EBS, and KMS).
+Ensuring complete encryption of PHI sent between containers may also lead a customer to deploy an overlay network (such as VNS3, Weave Net or similar) to provide a redundant layer of encryption.
+Nevertheless, complete logging should also be enabled (e.g., through CloudTrail), and all container instance logs should be directed to CloudWatch, making it a perfect service for the AWS HIPPA Compliance program.

 Connections to Amazon DynamoDB containing PHI must use endpoints that accept encrypted transport (HTTPS).